WhatDanDoes/bscc-static/src/index.md

 # What's it all about?

 FairShare is a mindset.
-It is project driven, results focused, and designed to produce repeatable results.
+It is project driven, outcome focused, and designed to produce repeatable results.
 Ownership of the final FairShare product rests in the hands of its contributors.

 ## It's about ownership